 Clothing

-This is highly dependant on the time of year and the weather (although we do not recommend non serious walkers to attempt either of these walks in poor visibility or bad weather).
+This is highly dependant on the time of year and the weather (although I do not recommend non serious walkers to attempt either of these walks in poor visibility or bad weather).

 Essentials